 There generally aren’t any restrictions on how you can use the proceeds from a personal loan.
 For example, if you’re approved for $10,000 and your furniture costs $7,000, you’re free to use the remaining $3,000 as you choose.

 If you use the store’s in-house financing, the loan is automatically used to cover the purchase price of your new furniture and you don’t receive any funds directly.

 No-interest loan in-store

-Interest is retroactively applied if you don’t pay the balance in full before the promotional period ends or if you make a late payment.
-This means the lender will calculate the interest you would’ve owed from day one until now and roll it into the current outstanding balance.
-If you miss a payment and the lender decides to void the agreement, the same could happen.
+- May not be interest free: Interest is retroactively applied if you don’t pay the balance in full before the promotional period ends or if you make a late payment.
+Interest would be calculated from the day of purchase and added to the outstanding balance.

 How to find the best financing deal